rickardnorlander/fenny/README.md

 one swoop.
 We could do range updates in 1d with a slope-offset construction, anything similar for 3d?
 Yes there is!
 Turns out that by having one slope per dimension, we can achieve our goal!
 This is similar to an algorithm by [Mishra](https://arxiv.org/abs/1311.6093), but we can get away a little cheaper by only suppporting lexicographic queries rather than arbitrary boxes.
+During the decoding step it's necessary to go from a number in [0, 1) and find the corresponding cell.
+This can be done using `first_larger` function family.

 With that background out of the way, let's look at the operations.